 1A.
 Intentionally discover men’s spiritual gifts and connect them into serving opportunities.

 1B.
-Minister to men through a website that serves as a community bulletin board for men’s events (Golf, Wed Class, 1st Saturday Breakfast, Guatemala Mission Trip), projects, resources, devotionals, etc.
+Minister to men through community men’s events (golf, Wed class, 1st Saturday breakfast, mission trips & opportunities), projects, resources, devotionals, etc.

 2A.
-Create a “Try It” Ministry by adopting a different SIMPly Love project every six months as a way to sample different serving opportunities in our community.
+Create a “Try It” atmostphere by adopting different SIMPly Love projects through the year as a way to sample different serving opportunities in our community.

 2B.
 Introduce a 5/5 Covenant (Addendum “A”) to create intentionality and opportunity to experience faith outside the church.